apache/fineract-cn-template/README.md

 7. Import project into IDE

-8. Rename all io.mifos.template packages to io.mifos.{project name}
+8. Rename all org.apache.fineract.cn.template packages to io.mifos.{project name}

 9. Open _SampleRestConfiguration_ and _SampleServiceConfiguration_, adjust @ComponentScan to reflect the new package name